arcaninez/ODM3D/README.md

 ## Getting Started

 To-do.
 You may follow the guide provided in [CMKD](https://github.com/Cc-Hy/CMKD/blob/main/docs/GETTING_STARTED.md).
-Make sure you use [this](https://drive.google.com/file/d/1YxG2Yb1OhlscahsdWrwymY1yFcsOTaqN/view?usp=drive_link) training data file instead of the originally one, since the former contains pseudo-labels for unlabelled scenes.
+Make sure you use [this](https://drive.google.com/file/d/1YxG2Yb1OhlscahsdWrwymY1yFcsOTaqN/view?usp=drive_link) training data file instead of the original one, since the former contains pseudo-labels for unlabelled scenes.

 ## Citation